 How to Apply as an International Student

 OHIO is home to a welcoming and diverse community of students from all over the world, and admission to the university at all levels is selective.
-To be competitive, you must complete the secondary education in your home country with above-average grades.
-Please see the credentials page for your specific requirements.
+To be competitive, you must complete the secondary education in your country of study with above-average grades.
+Please review the international qualifications page for your specific criteria by country of instruction.

-For students participating in the GCSE or IGCSE curricula, we generally expect to see at least 6 passes, graded C or higher.
+For students participating in a Cambridge curricula, admissions decisions are based on the GSCE/IGCSE/O-level results, and we generally expect at least 6 passes, graded C or higher.
 Students who are going on to complete GCE Advanced Subsidiary (AS-levels) and/or Advanced Levels (A-levels) may be awarded transfer credit for successfully completed exams.

-For students studying an International Baccalaureate (IB) curriculum, we generally expect an average of 5 out of 7 on your college-preparatory curriculum.
+For students studying an International Baccalaureate (IB) curriculum, we generally expect an average of 5 out of 7 on your college-preparatory subjects.
 IB Higher Level examinations may also be eligible for transfer credit.

 Some of our programs have more selective criteria above and beyond general admission guidelines.

-To apply for admission as a freshman or transfer student, the following items are required.
+To apply for admission as an international freshman or transfer student, you must complete each step in the application process.

 Chubb Hall 120